Ray Culp: Philadelphia Phillies

-His first year was an impressive one, as he compiled a 14–11 win–loss record for the Phillies and was eighth in the National League (NL) in strikeouts, although his control was somewhat shaky ... leading the league in walks with 102.
+Culp began the 1963 season with the Phillies.
+His first appearance was as a relief pitcher (a win for him over the Cincinnati Reds), but soon became a starting pitcher.
+His first year was an impressive one, starting 30 games as he compiled a 14–11 win–loss record for the Phillies and a 2.97 ERA.
+He also had five shutouts.
+He was eighth in the National League (NL) in strikeouts, although his control was somewhat shaky, leading the league in walks with 102.

 As a rookie, he made the 1963 NL All-Star squad and went on to retire Al Kaline, Frank Malzone, and Carl Yastrzemski (around a Leon Wagner single), in a scoreless fifth inning of the Senior Circuit's 5–3 victory.
+He was named the National League's Rookie Pitcher of the Year by The Sporting News.